magepages/mpdocs/docs/pre-order/index.md

 - You can install Mageplaza One Step Checkout to make the payment steps convenient, fast and compact in 6 steps.

 ![](https://i.imgur.com/BNLWhlD.png)

-- **Note**: If you do not want to display the Checkout Notice on any page you can select Please Select.
-You can choose to display on one or multiple pages.

 - **Checkout Notice**:
   - Add **Checkout Notice** to display notifications for pre-order products when customers checkout.